phalcon/documentation/docs/tutorial-vokuro.md

 if (false !== $form->isValid($this->request->getPost())) {
 ```

-If everything is fine, we use again the [Phalcon\Http\Request][request] object to retrieve the submitted data but also sanitize them.
+If everything is fine, we use again the [Phalcon\Http\Request](request.md) object to retrieve the submitted data but also sanitize them.
 The following example strips the tags from the submitted `name` string:

 ```php
 $name     = $this